Blanc reveals misogyny experience at WRU

 The PRB includes representatives of the WRU and the four Welsh regional teams, Cardiff, Dragons, Ospreys and Scarlets.

-A BBC Wales investigates programme highlighted accusations of sexism and misogyny within the WRU and questioned why a critical report into the women's performance game in 2021 has not been published.
+A BBC Wales investigates programme highlighted accusations of sexism and misogyny within the WRU and questioned why a critical report into the women's game in 2021 has not been published.

 The WRU says it does not have the permission of the author or participants to publish the review.